-To provide a comprehensive understanding of the potential effects for the Phase 2 Project, Phase 2 components and activities are assessed on their own as well as in the context the Existing Projects within the Hope Bay greenstone belt.
+To provide a comprehensive understanding of the potential effects for the Madrid-Boston Project, Madrid-Boston components and activities are assessed on their own, as well as in the context of the Existing Projects within the Hope Bay greenstone belt.
 The effects assessment process is undertaken as summarized below:

-1. Identify potential interactions between the Phase 2 Project and the VECs or VSECs; 2.
-Identify the resulting potential effects of those interactions; 3.
-Identify mitigation or management measures to eliminate or reduce the potential effects; 4.
-Identify residual effects (potential effects that would remain after mitigation and management measures have been applied) for Phase 2 in isolation; 5.
-Identify residual effects of Phase 2 in combination with the residual effects of Approved Projects; and 6.
-Determine the significance of combined residual effects.
+- Identify potential interactions between the Madrid-Boston Project and the VECs or VSECs; - Identify the resulting potential effects of those interactions; - Identify mitigation or management measures to eliminate or reduce the potential effects; - Identify residual effects (potential effects that would remain after mitigation and management measures have been applied) for Madrid-Boston in isolation; - Identify residual effects of Madrid-Boston in combination with the residual effects of Approved Projects; and - Determine the significance of combined residual effects.